 Mitochondrial dysfunction is often at the root of many chronic illnesses, and TUDCA has been shown to support mitochondrial health and improve energy output by producing more antioxidants and mitigating reactive oxygen species (free radicals).* Rather than triggering cell death, they did the exact opposite, with TUDCA sparking them to make more mitochondria .
 Prevention of cell death may affect us in many unexpected ways, reaching cells in the lining of organs such as the brain, heart, liver, and colon, as well as blood vessels and more [4, 8].

 The process of programmed cell death, or apoptosis, is a natural response to stress caused by viruses, free radicals, and cellular mutations.
 Apoptosis typically helps weed out old and defective cells through cellular disintegration .
 Sometimes, though, the wrong cells begin apoptosis, or the correct cells start apoptosis at the wrong time.
 Additionally, too many cells may enter apoptosis at once, or too few.
 When too few enter, it’s called excessive inhibited apoptosis, a condition associated with several diseases and conditions .
-TUDCA may help regulate and stabilize apoptosis to occur in the right cells at the right time.*
+TUDCA may support the regulation and stabilization of apoptosis to occur in the right cells at the right time.*

 Supports Genetic Expression

 Amazingly, TUDCA may even impact your gene expression and DNA in certain ways.
-By reducing oxidative damage, stimulating mitochondrial function, and regulating apoptosis, TUDCA can protect your DNA from damage.*
+By reducing oxidative damage, stimulating mitochondrial function, and regulating apoptosis, TUDCA can also support protecting your DNA from damage.*

 In vitro studies have shown that TUDCA inhibited DNA fragmentation in neuronal cells, increasing rates of cell survival .